-- Infections of the skin caused by bacteria or viruses.
+- Skin infections caused by bacteria or viruses.

 There is currently no cure for eczema, but there are many ways of controlling the symptoms.
-Well-managed with appropriate treatment and self care, many cases improve over time.
-To help keep eczema under control it is recommended that you:
+If you manage your eczema well with the appropriate treatment and self-care, it should improve over time.
+Do the following the help keep eczema under control:

-- scratching – scratching in response to itch can make your rash even worse, leading to more inflammation and itching.
-This is called the itch-scratch cycle
+- Scratching – scratching in response to itch can make your rash even worse, leading to more inflammation and itching.
+This is called the itch-scratch cycle.
+Read more about itching.

-- wool and scratchy fabrics next to the skin – instead use cotton bedding and underclothes.
+- Wool and scratchy fabrics next to your skin – instead use cotton bedding and underclothes.

-- Bath or shower every day to help to keep the skin moist and clean.
+- Bath or shower every day to help to keep your skin moist and clean.

 - Use warm water (not hot) and a soft cloth to gently soak and lift off any crusts.

-- Use a soap-free wash ie, aqueous cream or emulsifying ointment.
+- Use a soap-free wash such as aqueous cream or emulsifying ointment.

-- Don’t use soap and bubble bath as these make the skin dry.
+- Don’t use soap and bubble bath as these make your skin dry.

 - Antiseptic baths two times a week can help.

-- Gently pat the skin dry – don not rub.
+- Gently pat your skin dry – don't rub.

-- Keep the skin moist by using moisturiser two to three times per day.
+- Keep your skin moist by using moisturiser 2 to 3 times a day.

-- Aim to apply moisturiser within 3 to 5 minutes after bathing.
+- Put on moisturiser within 3 to 5 minutes after bathing.
 Moisturisers are more effective if applied immediately after a bath or shower as they ‘lock in’ moisture.

-- Apply all over not just where there is eczema.
+- Apply all over your body, not just where there is eczema.

-- When eczema flares up, applying cream or ointment that contain steroid will reduce inflammation, ease soreness and irritation, reduce itching, and relieve the need to scratch, allowing the skin to heal and recover.
+- When eczema flares up, applying cream or ointment that contain steroid reduces inflammation, eases soreness and irritation, reduces itching, and relieves the need to scratch.
+This gives your skin a chance to heal and recover.

-- Ask your doctor or nurse to fill in the eczema action plan so you know what cream to use where and how often.
+- Ask your doctor or nurse to fill in an eczema action plan so you know what cream to use where and how often.

 - Apply a thin layer of steroid to all red and itchy skin (active eczema) once a day.
-Immediately after the bath is best.
+Straight after your bath or shower is best.

-- When the skin is no longer red and itchy stop using the steroid but keep moisturising as it takes 6 weeks for the skin barrier to recover.
+- When your skin is no longer red and itchy, stop using the steroid but keep moisturising your skin, as it takes 6 weeks for the skin barrier to recover.

-Emollients and moisturisers help to maintain the skin’s barrier function – keeping moisture in and irritants, allergens and pathogens out.
-Some are very thick and oily which is great for dry skin.
+Emollients and moisturisers help to maintain your skin’s barrier function.
+They keep moisture in and irritants, allergens and pathogens out.
+Some are very thick and oily, which is great for dry skin.
 Apply often and use plenty.